hussiencasper/Safe_Thread_driver/README.md

 a UART peripheral:
 =
-The UART of simplARM has fixed baudrate, no hardware flow control, full duplex communication and is controllable with the following 32 bit registers, accessible from the global structure Uart Uart->RX //read-only; contains the last byte read from the serial line Uart->TX //write-only; if a byte is written to TX, the value is trasmitted on the serial line Uart->TX_READY //read-only; 1 if a write on TX can be done, 0 if TX is busy.
+The UART of simplARM has fixed baudrate, no hardware flow control, full duplex communication and is controllable with the following 32 bit registers, accessible from the global structure Uart.

+Uart->RX //read-only; contains the last byte read from the serial line.

+Uart->TX //write-only; if a byte is written to TX, the value is trasmitted on the serial line.

+Uart->TX_READY //read-only; 1 if a write on TX can be done, 0 if TX is busy.
 After reading TX_READY, it goes to 0 automatically.
-If Uart interrupts are enabled, the Uart handler is called Uart->RX_READY //read-only; 1 if a byte has been read from RX, 0 if the serial line is silent.
+If Uart interrupts are enabled, the Uart handler is called.

+Uart->RX_READY //read-only; 1 if a byte has been read from RX, 0 if the serial line is silent.
 After reading RX_READY, it goes to 0 automatically.
-If Uart interrupts are enabled, the Uart handler is called Uart->RX_INT //read/write; write 1 to enable Uart interrupt when RX_READY transitions to 1, write 0 to disable interrupt for RX events.
+If Uart interrupts are enabled, the Uart handler is called.

+Uart->RX_INT //read/write; write 1 to enable Uart interrupt when RX_READY transitions to 1, write 0 to disable
+interrupt for RX events.

 Uart->TX_INT //read/write; write 1 to enable Uart interrupt when TX_READY transitions to 1, write 0 to disable
 interrupt for TX events.

-Uart->INTPOS //read-only; contains the position of the Uart interrupt handler in the simplARM vector table Uart->ENABLE //write-only; write 1 to enable the peripheral, 0 to disable
+Uart->INTPOS //read-only; contains the position of the Uart interrupt handler in the simplARM vector table.

+Uart->ENABLE //write-only; write 1 to enable the peripheral, 0 to disable.

 OS Available primitives:
 =
-void OSLock() :Disables simplARM global interrupts and begins a critical section void OSUnlock() : Enables simplARM global interrupts and exits a critical section.
-On exit, existing interrupts are handled
+void OSLock() :Disables simplARM global interrupts and begins a critical section. void OSUnlock() : Enables simplARM global interrupts and exits a critical section.
+On exit, existing interrupts are handled.
-Semaphore OSCreateSemaphore(int n) : creates a counting semaphore initialized at value n void OSSemaphoreSignal(Semaphore sem) : atomically increments the semaphore value by 1.
-If the value is non positive, wakes up a suspended thread void OSSemaphoreWait(Semaphore sem) : atomically decrease the semaphore value by 1.
-If the value is negative, suspends the calling thread
+Semaphore OSCreateSemaphore(int n) : creates a counting semaphore initialized at value n. void OSSemaphoreSignal(Semaphore sem) : atomically increments the semaphore value by 1.
+If the value is non positive, wakes up a suspended thread. void OSSemaphoreWait(Semaphore sem) : atomically decrease the semaphore value by 1.
+If the value is negative, suspends the calling thread.